Donna Power – From Beauty Therapist to Sports Therapist Inspired by my Children

 It was as hectic as it’s meant to be when you’re raising three children.
 Donna likely saw that coming and embraced the joyous challenges of motherhood.

-But then came the injuries and those were the frenetic moments that Donna couldn’t impact.
+But then came the injuries and those were the frenetic moments that she couldn’t impact.

 “I think it was a control thing, why can’t I fix these issues myself?
-Just constantly being on the sidelines at matches and stuff, it was something I just decided I might look into doing.
-I didn’t realize sports therapy was an actual thing.
+Just constantly being on the sidelines at matches, it was something I decided I might look into doing.
+I didn’t realise sports therapy was an actual thing.
 I thought it was literally just physical therapy.
 I’ve been standing on the sidelines for the last 20 odd years.
-I may as well do something constructive with it.”
+I may as well do something constructive with it,” she said.

 “My husband would always be injured but it never affected me as much until I started paying for the kids to see physios or be in and out of Temple Street with them.
 Then when I took up running myself in my early thirties and just from joining gyms and stuff, it went from there.”

-She wound up in Colaiste Idé on a PLC course before the guidance counselor there directed her to Portobello Institute.
+She took a path through Colaiste Idé on a PLC course before the guidance counsellor there directed her to Portobello Institute.